o3de/o3de.org/content/docs/user-guide/gems/reference/input/gestures.md

 Enable the Gem in your project to automatically start receiving gesture input events that you can respond to.

 {{< note >}}
-Gesture recognizers can only be configured in C++ at the moment.
+Gesture recognizers can only be configured in the Gem's source at the moment.
 There is no UI available to modify them.
 {{< /note >}}

 ## Responding to Gesture Input